 Into this society of mucus lovers a researcher comes along and writes a paper showing how cigarettes cause an increase in mucus.
 He talks to the press and tells them about his research, saying, ‘I’ve now figured out how these wonderful cigarettes work to improve our mucus production.
 They damage the cells, which then make and release more mucus to protect themselves.
 It’s really wonderful how the body responds thusly.
 Now that we know how it all works, let’s go out and smoke even more.’

 Preposterous, you’re probably thinking.
-Only if you live in a society that doesn’t worship regular mucus production.
+But only if you live in a society that doesn’t worship regular mucus production.

 Into our bowel-regularity-worshipping society there has come a substance that ensures regularity.
 It’s called fiber.
 It is sold everywhere in diverse forms.